 Who are the trainers?

-The BMC Masterclass was developed by author and intercultural educator Joseph Shaules, in collaboration with anthropologist and intercultural consultant Yvonne van der Pol.
+The BMC Masterclass was developed by Joseph Shaules, in collaboration with Yvonne van der Pol.
 Joseph is recognized as an authority on the intercultural education and brain-mind sciences.
 He is author of multiple books, including: The Intercultural Mind (Intercultural Press), Deep Culture (Linguaculture Matters), and Language, Culture and the Embodied Mind (Springer), and director of the Japan Intercultural Institute.
 Yvonne is an intercultural trainer, coach and consultant, a board member of SIETAR Europe and is the author of Reflections on Intercultural Craftsmanship (2017).

 How is the course structured?